akorez/Angular-Business-Card-App/README.md

 # Business-Card App

-Projeyi de şuradan inceleyebilirsiniz: https://kartvizit-app.netlify.app/
+You can view the project here: https://kartvizit-app.netlify.app/

 ----------------------------